 Our overarching goal is to find different approaches to target astrocytes to facilitate functional recovery, especially at later time points after the stroke when effective therapies are currently lacking.

 To do this, we use a variety of in vitro and in vivo mouse models of ischemic stroke, biochemistry, molecular biology and high-resolution imaging.

-Science Communication and Outreach
+Science Communication & Outreach

-In the Blanco-Suárez lab, besides science at the bench, we are committed to bring scientific knowledge to the public trough different outreach activities.
-Through writing, public lectures, student engagement at high schools and middle schools, in English and Spanish, we want to build a strong relationship between scientists and society, and make science available and accessible to everyone.
+In the Blanco-Suárez lab, besides science at the bench, we are committed to bring scientific knowledge to the public through different outreach activities.
+Through writing, public lectures, and student engagement at high schools and middle schools, in English and Spanish, we want to build a strong relationship between scientists and society, and make science available and accessible to everyone.